A model like no other for developers, investors and tenants

 - Tenants receive up to 5% equity

-A unique pathway to property ownership for renters
+A unique pathway to affordable housing and property ownership for renters

 - Developers list properties that have an indicative gross rental yield of around 4% and for which the developer will offer their distribution margin as a rebate.

 - DomaCom verifies indicative yield with an initial review by an independent property manager.

 - DomaCom completes property due diligence incorporating legal review, building inspections and independent valuations.

 - DomaCom creates a syndicate campaign for each individual property.

 - Investors collectively contribute 40-50% of the purchase price (a potential tenant can contribute as much of this as they choose).

 - A loan is established by the Fund for the remaining amount of the purchase price.

 - DomaCom creates a trust that holds the 5% tenant ‘gifting reserve” called the DomaCom RTO Trust (“RTO Reserve” ).
 This trust then distributes 1% equity to the tenant annually until the 5% is exhausted.